ncesar/info-19/readme.md

+Hi!
+The state of this code does not reflect how I code at the moment.
+I'm always improving my knowledge and old repos may reflect old/wrong behavior of coding.

 # INFO-19

 INFO-19 is a WhatsApp bot created to fight censorship caused by the Brazilian government in hiding total deaths by COVID-19 from the population.
 With this bot and using brasil.io API, I was able to fetch all the data through a simple message on WhatsApp.